suprateem-ux/My-2-yr-journey-into-javascript/README.md

 # 🚀 My 2-Year Journey into JavaScript

 Welcome to my **JavaScript adventure**! 🎉
-Over the past 2 years, I’ve built a bunch of fun and interactive projects using **Game Lab, p5.js, and pure JavaScript**.
+Over the past 2 years, I’ve built a bunch of fun and interactive projects using **Game Lab of code.org, App lab of code.org, and pure JavaScript**.
 You can **play, explore, and learn** from them directly on GitHub Pages! 🌐.

 ---